 Sheikhpura District, Bihar

-Sheikhpura District is an administrative district in the state of Bihar, India.
-It is situated about 100 km from Patna, the state capital of Bihar.
-The district headquarters is located at Sheikhpura.
-Hindi and Magahi are the main languages spoken in the district.
-The district covers a total geographical area of 689 km², including 645.50 km² of rural area and 43.50 km² of urban area.
+Sheikhpura is an administrative district in Bihar, India.
+The district is located about 100 km from Patna, the capital of Bihar.
+Its administrative headquarters is in Sheikhpura.
+Hindi and Magahi are the major languages spoken in the district.
+The district covers a total area of 689 km², including 645.50 km² of rural area and 43.50 km² of urban area.

 List of Subdivisions in Sheikhpura District